Mcity Director Huei Peng describes Ann Arbor as an ideal test bed for smart city initiatives. Photo: Marvin Shaouni

 Approximately 65 intersections across Ann Arbor have been outfitted with DSRC technology, along with other locations, such as certain curves on surrounding highways.

 Mcity’s status as an academic-municipal partnership helps it recruit local residents for the project, Peng says.
-The data collected as they navigate Ann Arbor is stored on SD cards or on hard drives and downloaded in batches to university systems at regular intervals for analysis.
+The data collected as they navigate Ann Arbor is stored on SD cards or hard drives (with residents’ identifying details removed) and downloaded in batches to university systems at regular intervals for analysis.
 If the program was simply government- or industry-run, people would likely be far less willing to permit such tracking of their daily whereabouts, he says.

 “They trust that we’ll use this data for research and not to issue speeding tickets, for example.
 They know we have to abide by a very strict code of ethics.”

 MORE FROM EDTECH: See how Arizona State University deployed smart parking and facilities management.